asgardeo/web-ui-sdks/docs/src/react/hooks/use-authentication.md

 - `user`: The current user.
 This is an object that contains information about the user.

-- `isAuthenticated`: A boolean that indicates whether the user is authenticated.
+- `isSignedIn`: A boolean that indicates whether the user is authenticated.

 - `accessToken`: The access token for the authenticated user.